-Among NATO partners, Ukraine is the only country that participated in all current major NATO-led operations and missions.
+Ukraine has long history of participating in all major NATO-led operations and missions.

 NATO MISSION IN KOSOVO (KFOR)

-The Ukrainian national contingent consists of 40 military personnel from Ukraine’s Armed Forces engineering regiments on a rotational basis.
+The Ukrainian national contingent consists of 40 military personnel from Ukraine’s Armed Forces engineering regiments who are deployed on a rotational basis.

 Composition of the contingent: engineering unit, a staff officer in KFOR Headquarters (HQ) and the support element.

-The national contingent performs tasks as a part of Joint Group of Logistic Support of KFOR.
+The national contingent performs tasks as a part of Joint Logistic Support Group of KFOR.

 The main tasks of the contingent include: